rnhc1000/profile/README.md

 - [_Author_](#author)
 - [Acknowledgments](#acknowledgments)
 ## _Overview_
-The portfolio is coded using ReactJS, using hooks such as useState, useLocation, useEffect:
+These web pages were coded using ReactJS exploring hooks such as useState, useLocation, useEffect:
 - src|
     - App.tsx
     - assets|